gameraccoon/scripter/README.md

 - Specify arguments, retry count, and some other parameters if needed
 - See the state of the execution, or open the complete logs to see the details
 - Save often-used script combinations into presets, and run a preset in just one or two clicks
-- Set up quick buttons for scripts like "open project in IDE" that are always visible
+- Set up quick buttons for scripts like "open project in IDE" that are always visible and ready to be started with one click
+- Set hotkeys to scheduling specific scripts or presets

 ## Getting Started